devproca/sql-dev-day/README.md

 ![SQL dev day](./Hero.png)

-For this dev day, we're going to be using a local postgres instance running on [docker](https://www.docker.com/products/docker-desktop), and the database IDE of your choice (preferably [DataGrip](https://www.jetbrains.com/datagrip/)).
+For this dev day, we're going to be using a local postgres instance running on [docker](https://www.docker.com/products/docker-desktop), and the database IDE of your choice (but preferably [DataGrip](https://www.jetbrains.com/datagrip/)).

 To start the local postgres instance, run